idoazzz/bamradar/README.md

 ##### Notes
 * Smartphones with disabled Wifi switch are still transmitting wifi (Especially probes).
-* The Bamradar will not find each smartphones in realtime.
+* The Bamradar will not find each device in realtime.
 Sometimes it takes few minute for smartphone to transmit frame, or the signals are very weak because of obstacles in the room.
-In experiments that I performed - Bamradar was worked, With small enough threshold value the bamradar will able detect smartphones easily.
+In experiments that I performed - Bamradar was worked at most of the cases,
+With small enough threshold value the bamradar will able detect smartphones easily.
 * Recommended (Sometimes works): In the calibration stage you can turn on